Better-HPC/keystone-api/docs/setup/settings.md

 ## Logging

-In addition to writing application logs to disk, Keystone stores audit logs and request history in the application database.
-All log values are automatically rotated and purged by the application.
+Keystone automatically purges application logs according to the policy settings described below.
+Application logs are written to disk using a size-based policy that rotates files according to a maximum file size/count.
+Audit, request, and task logs are maintained in the application database and are removed once they exceed a configured age (in seconds).

 | Setting Name              | Default Value        | Description                                                                                                 |
 |---------------------------|----------------------|-------------------------------------------------------------------------------------------------------------|